link to ringley website

 Cost of Ground Rent Collection Services

-CEO Mary-Anne Bowring highlights that Ringley’s operational efficiency, enhanced by digital technologies and robotic accounting, allows the company to collect landlords'>ground rents for just 6%.
+CEO Mary-Anne Bowring highlights that Ringley’s operational efficiency, enhanced by digital technologies and robotic accounting, allows the company to collect renting-homes-wales-act-how-will-it-impact-landlords'>landlords'>ground rents for just 6%.
 This is a significant reduction compared to the industry norm of 10-12%.
 Additionally, direct debit management and automatic escalation of bad debts to Ringley Law further improve efficiency.

 Digital Technologies for Ground Rent Management